Driver's license: Canada

-The age to obtain a Driver's Licence/permis de conduire in Canada varies by province, as do the necessary procedures.
+The age to obtain a driver's licence/permis de conduire in Canada varies by province, as do the necessary procedures.
 The minimum age for obtaining a permit to drive unaccompanied in most provinces is 16.
+Many driving permits and ID cards display small digits next to each data field.
+This is required by the American Association of Motor Vehicle Administrators' design standard and has been adopted by many Canadian provinces and territories.
+The AAMVA standard generally follows part 1 and part 2 of ISO/IEC 18013-1 (ISO compliant driving license).
+The ISO standard in turn specifies requirements for a card that is aligned with the UN Conventions on Road Traffic, namely the Geneva Convention on Road Traffic and the Vienna Convention on Road Traffic.

 Costa Rica

 Every vehicle driver must carry a Licencia de Conducir, which is issued by COSEVI (Consejo de Seguridad Vial) of the ministry of transport and public infrastructure (Ministerio de Obras Públicas y Transporte).

 For this permit to be granted there are three needed tests, practical driving (includes driving a car in simulated streets), theoretical driving (a multiple selection written test based on booklet issued by the education department or after taking a special course), and finally a medical test performed by a medical practitioner that tests eyesight, blood pressure and attests the presence of other diseases and behavior of the driver.

 Every citizen can solicit a driver's license at age 18, after being issued the first time, the license must be renewed after two years, and every successive occasion after five years.
 Foreigners may also obtain a drivers' license if they have residency.

 Besides this document the driver must carry the national identity card (Cédula de Identidad), however both documents use the same identification number, the national identity card being the basis of the driver's license number.